-Surface Transportation Policy Project, and Center for Neighborhood Technology; Prepared for the FTA Office of Policy Development (Menczer WB, TBP-IO), July 1995, 94pp.
-Project Number: FTA-DC-X-6025-95- 1
+Surface Transportation Policy Project, and Center for Neighborhood Technology; Prepared for the FTA Office of Policy Development (Menczer WB, TBP-10), July 1995, 94pp.

+Project Number: FTA-DC-26-6025-95-1

-Available from.
-Federal Transit Administration Office of Policy Development, TBP- 10 400 7th Street, SW, Room 93 10 Washington, DC 20590 Order Number: FTA-DC-26-6025-95-1 or NTIS Order Number: PB95-256145 Price: A05
+Federal Transit Administration Office of Policy Development, TBP-10 400 7th Street, SW, Room 9310

+Order Number: FTA-DC-26-6025-95-1

 This report documents the proceedings of the first conference on Transportation Environmental Justice and Social Equity, held in November 1994 in Chicago, Illinois.
 The conference brought together more than 150 representatives of community groups, Federal agencies, national non-profit organizations, and local officials.
-Theintent was to recreate the planning and decisionmaking process so that future investments benefit all communities, including low income communities, communities of color,, and tribal communities.
+The intent was to recreate the planning and decisionmaking process so that future investments benefit all communities, including low income communities, communities of color,, and tribal communities.
 This conference was an important step toward making transit affordable, convenient, accessible, and efficient for all members of our communities and toward ensuring transit's positive role in community economic development.
 The report summarizes the conference discussions and outcomes.
 Chapter one presents the introduction, Federal opportunities and policies, panel discussions, conclusions and recommendations.
 Chapter two contains the five topical papers written for the conference that helped frame discussions about how the Federal government, along with local agency partners, can work to achieve an equitable transportation system.
 Chapter three summarizes working group activities.
 A summary of the Chicago field trip, conference evaluation results, environmental justice principles, legal and regulatory framework, as well as a list of attendees, glossary of terms, and suggestions for further reading are included in the appendix.
 A video of the proceedings is also available.
-For more information, contact Laura Olsen, STPP, 202/939-3470 or Jacky Grimshaw, CNT, 3 12/274-4000.
+For more information, contact Laura Olsen, STPP, 202/939-3470 or Jacky Grimshaw, CNT, 312/274-4000.